Cozy Peach Kitchen

 Flour tortilla topped with beans, sauce, and greens.

-These vegetarian bean burritos are perfect for meal prep because they contain a balance of protein, carbs, veggies, and healthy fats.
+These vegetarian burritos are perfect for meal prep because they contain a balance of protein, carbs, veggies, and healthy fats.

 • Protein: Pinto beans are high in fiber and plant-based protein.
 Control the sodium content by cooking pinto beans from dry, or choose canned pinto beans labeled "low sodium".
 For extra protein, try adding vegan tempeh taco meat or tofu chorizo.
 Regular baked tofu would also be great here.